OLO-Robotics/olo-appliance-release/README.md

 The installer will:
 - Create a clean directory at `~/olo-appliance`
 - Download and install all dependencies
-- Set up the appliance automatically by running the setup.sh file
+- Provide instructions to start the appliance

 ## What the setup does